 - Apply before

-DisciplinesLanguage Studies Languages Creative Writing View 1951 other Masters in Languages in United States
+DisciplinesLanguage Studies Languages Creative Writing View 472 other Bachelors in Creative Writing in United States

 Explore more key informationVisit official programme website

 We are not aware of any academic requirements for this programme.

 - All first-year freshman students will submit an application using the Common Application.
 Your application will be reviewed after we receive all of the required items.

 - Transcripts: Submit your most recent transcripts or mark sheets.
 We will ask for additional materials if necessary.
 Only transcripts sent directly from the school or stamped and sealed are considered official.

 - Personal statement: Your personal statement, commonly called an essay, is your opportunity to help us understand what makes you unique beyond your grades and transcripts.
 Your personal statement will be reviewed during your admission decision, for consideration for any competitive majors, and for financial aid decisions.

 - Recommendation: One recommendation from a counselor or teacher is required.